How to Check if a File Is Safe to Download in 2024

 Quick summary of the best antiviruses for protecting against unsafe downloads:

 • 🥈 2.
-Bitdefender — Feature-rich antivirus with a lightweight scanner that doesn’t slow down your system.
+Bitdefender — Lightweight malware scanner that won’t slow your system down.

 • 🥉 3.
-TotalAV — Beginner-friendly antivirus with an excellent malware scanner and web protection.
+TotalAV — Beginner-friendly antivirus with a great malware scanner.

 What To Do If You’ve Downloaded a Malicious File